A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Refining the Sketches

 I mapped out pages that users would navigate through to complete the main user flow.
-The goal was to avoid overwhelming users with too much information, as they would still use other apps to view restaurant details and for reservations.
+The goal was to avoid overwhelming users with too much information, as they would still use other apps for restaurant details and reservations.

 Learnings from User Testing

-• Make all review fields optional, allowing users to share as much or as little detail as they want.
-Providing more information would allow the app to give personalized recommendations but it could simply serve as a way to track restaurants if desired.
+• Make all review fields optional, to allow users to share as much or as little detail as they want.
+More information results in better recommendations, but it could be used to simply track restaurants if preferred.

-• Include breadcrumbs or a navigation bar to show users their location in the app.
-Because this was my first ever app design, I overlooked this until I noticed users struggling to navigate to other pages and realized they were stuck.
+• Include breadcrumbs and a navigation bar to show users their location in the app.
+Because this was my first ever app design, I overlooked this until I noticed users struggle to navigate to other pages and realized they were stuck.

 • Create a more seamless prototype experience.
-The prototype kept resetting its scroll position every time users clicked.
-It didn't affect the functionality but it caused user frustration during testing.
+Every time a user clicked, the prototype would reset its scroll position.
+This didn't affect the functionality but it caused user frustration.

 Crafting a Cohesive Visual Experience

 The lo-fi prototype had to be improved before I could retest it with users.
-As I painstakingly learned Figma and improved my prototyping skills, I began incorporating the brand’s look and feel into the UI.
+As I painstakingly learned Figma and improved my prototyping skills, I incorporated the brand’s look and feel into the UI.

 The Name

 I wanted the brand name to be clever and relevant to the app’s purpose.
-I created the portmanteau “Favoreats” combining the notion of people logging their “favorite” type of “eats”.
+I created the portmanteau “Favoreats” which combines the notion of people logging their “favorite” type of “eats”.

 The Color Scheme

-Eating out is seen as a fun social activity, and a bright purple color reflects that mood.
-I wanted a color palette that was distinct from competitors.
+Dining out is seen as a fun social activity, and a bright purple color reflects that mood.
+I chose a color palette that was distinct from competitors.

 The Typography

-I chose a sans serif font for the copy to make it easy to read, given the large amount of text on many pages.
+I selected a sans-serif font to make the copy easy to read, given the large amount of text on many pages.
 For the logo, I chose a more playful font to go along with the general brand feel.

 Introducing Favoreats: